Lightning Safety – When Thunder Roars, Go Indoors

-Lightning Safety Week, June 21-27, emphasizes the dangers of lightning and how to prepare for and stay safe during summer thunderstorms.
-Its theme is “When Thunder Roars, Go Indoors.”
+Lightning Safety Week, June 20-26, emphasizes the dangers of lightning and how to prepare for and stay safe during summer thunderstorms.
+The theme is “When Thunder Roars, Go Indoors.”

 At the first clap of thunder, go indoors or into an enclosed vehicle.
-Remain inside until 30 minutes after the last clap of thunder.
+Remain inside until 30 minutes after the last thunderclap.

 The National Oceanic and Atmospheric Administration (NOAA) provides these safety tips:

-Avoid electrical equipment, plumbing, windows and concrete floors and
+- Avoid electrical equipment, plumbing, windows and concrete floors and walls when indoors.

 - Call 9-1-1 immediately if someone has been struck by lightning.
 People who have been struck by lightning do not carry an electrical charge.